 Is it worth it?
-The farmer, coming back from the nursing of calves by their mothers, calls himself ‘the happiest man’ (Porcher 2009: 166), experiencing a joy based on ‘harmony’, ‘a shared well-being.’
+The farmer, coming back from the nursing of calves by their mothers, calls himself ‘the happiest man’ (Porcher 2009: 166), experiencing a joy based on ‘harmony’, ‘a shared well-being’.
 Setting aside replaceability, we can at least imagine that farming truly involves mutual flourishing.
 But Porcher conflates two things.
 On the one hand, there is the loss that actual animals would incur if they could not work as farm animals.
-On the other hand, there is the loss that nonexistent animals would incur if we were to phase them out, as would likely be the case for breeds, if not species, that we would cease to breed for food.
-But nonexistent beings never experience any loss.
-As for actual animals, they might be harmed by poorly managed retirement, neglect or euthanasia.
+On the other hand, there is the loss that non-existent animals would incur if we were to phase them out, as would likely be the case for breeds, if not species, that we would cease to breed for food.
+But non-existent beings never experience any loss.
+As for actual animals, they might be harmed by poorly managed retirement, neglect, or euthanasia.
 But we should neither assume that these are the only alternatives nor that species or breeds themselves can be harmed.

 Interestingly, one example of Porcher’s does not involve farming.
-Mahout elephants used for logging in Asia, or donkeys and horses in France, are deprived of work by the mechanization of labor.
-As a result, in order to preserve the link, ‘[b]reeders are now seeking employment for elephants and donkeys, such as carrying tourists … so that these animals don’t disappear from the human world’ (Porcher 2009: 167).
+Mahout elephants used for logging in Asia, or donkeys and horses in France, are deprived of work by the mechanization of labour.
+As a result, in order to preserve the link, ‘[b]reeders are now seeking employment for elephants and donkeys, such as carrying tourists . . . so that these animals don’t disappear from the human world’ (Porcher 2009: 167).
 Plausibly, elephant labour is one way to preserve a form of interspecies collaboration, including for conservation purposes.
 Nicolas Lainé (2017) has described the seasonal working routine of elephants with people from remote villages in Laos, the elephants helping the villagers transport goods and clean out the forests and weed.
 If Porcher and Lainé are right that these constitute valuable embodiments of ‘the link’, then it need not involve domestication or captivity.
 Let’s assume their working conditions are compatible with their flourishing.
-The mahout-elephant relation is ancestral (potentially 5,000 years old), embedded in familial traditions (Hart and Sundar 2000), and considered a form of work partnership (Hart 1994).
+The mahout–elephant relation is ancestral (potentially 5,000 years old), embedded in familial traditions (Hart and Sundar 2000), and considered a form of work partnership (Hart 1994).
 For these relationships to be truly flourishing, though, we would need to ensure that elephants are only held captive temporarily.
 For, despite our ancestral shared history, elephants’ highly complex mental and social lives make them unfit for captivity (Poole and Moss 2008; Vanitha et al. 2011).
 Finally, these elephants are not bred in order to be killed for food—an altogether distinct type of relation than husbandry.
 The lesson to be drawn from this example is that mutually rewarding work is highly demanding and likely to be species- and context-sensitive.
 It tells us little about farming.